Bhanu Gupta: Career

 While in Kolkata, Bhanu used to perform playing the harmonica in nightclubs and cabarets frequently.
 During that time, Bhanu had to decide whether to be a sportsman or a musician.
 But since there was no career path for a sportsman in those days, he chose to be a musician.
 In 1959 after living in Kolkata for nine years, Bhanu quit his job and set off for Mumbai with Rs 600 to make it big as a harmonica player much against the wishes of his family.
 His first break came with the film Paigham from music director C Ramchandra.
 Soon he started playing for Bipin Dutta and later with Salil Chowdhury and came to be popularly known as the Hindu harmonica player because most of the harmonists in those days were Christian.
 During one of his recordings for Salil Chowdhury, he chanced upon an old Edusonia guitar (made by Braganzas of Free School Street, Kolkata), lying in the state of neglect, fixed it and started to practice on it.
 During these days he used to live next door to music director duo Sonik Omi where the popular Madan Mohan would frequent.
 During one such visit Madan Mohan was impressed with Bhanu, having heard him practise.
 The former picked Bhanu to play for him in 1963.
 Around that time the legendary music director R. D. Burman was looking for a guitarist for a couple of songs.
 Bhanu Gupta was called in and this association with R. D. Burman continued up to the composer's death in 1994.

 Post 1994, he played for various music directors Anu Malik, Nadeem Shravan and Bappi Lahiri among others.

 Notable works

+He played guitar in these and many more popular Rahul Dev Burman compositions.